ccverak/carloscastellanos.dev/content/posts/2019-10-02-my-testing-practices.md

 - I like `verbosity` in tests because tests are documentation, the more context and less magic the better.
 - I don't like `shared state` in tests because I prefer duplication in favor of readability.
 Yes, I'm looking at you shared `before` and `beforeEach` and friends.
-- I like to think always on having these `test steps` and make them pretty clear for readability matters as well.
+- I like to think always on having these `test steps` and make each to have a clear distinction for readability matters as well.
 - I like to have all the 4 `test steps` `co-located` in consecutive lines, yeah, for readability again.

-Across the years I have realized that it is very valuable to write tests in a self-expressive way, where everything is there put together like a paragraph, no need to analyzing shared globals or scrolling up and down to look for more context.
+Across the years I have realized that it is very valuable to write tests this way, where everything is there put together like a paragraph, no need to analyzing shared globals or scrolling up and down looking for more context.
 How many times have you been bitten by a chain of `before` or `beforeEach` with overlapping declarations?
 Now you get my point, I suppose...
 Another benefit is that while keeping things simple for tests if it starts hurting, it's most likely because you may have design problems in your application code.

-## How I use mocks, stubs
+## How I use mocks & stubs

 These are my rules for mocking and stubbing (in unit tests):